Welcome to the website of the Royal Fine Art Commission Trust Building Beauty Awards, sponsored by Ballymore.

-Lord Foster of Thames Bank OM presented the 2022 awards at Bloomberg European Headquarters in the City of London on 21 November 2022.
+Lord Foster of Thames Bank OM presented the 2022 awards at Bloomberg European Headquarters in the City of London in November 2022.
 The winning and commended projects were:

 Engineering Award / Winner (and Overall Winner) Tintagel Castle Footbridge, Cornwall (Ney & Partners and William Matthews Associates for English Heritage) / Commended: Leeds Footbridge (Gagarin Studio with DP Squared for Citu)